Frank Fay (comedian): Later career

-In January 1946, just months after Nazi Germany had been defeated, a rally of 10,000 white supremacists gathered at Madison Square Garden for a pro-Fascist event called "The Friends of Frank Fay", organized by Franco supporters, members of the Ku Klux Klan, and the American Nazi Party.

-In 1951, he had third billing in a movie titled Love Nest.
+In 1951, he had third billing in the film Love Nest, remembered today as an early credit of Marilyn Monroe.

 Personal life

 Fay married Barbara Stanwyck in 1928, when she was relatively unknown.
 He helped her further her career in films, and she was given a contract by Warner Bros. late in 1930.
-Their only film appearance together was a brief skit in the short film The Stolen Jools (1931).
+Their only film appearance together was a brief skit in the all-star fundraising short The Stolen Jools (1931).
 They adopted a son, Dion, on December 5, 1932.
 The marriage reportedly soured when Fay's career was eclipsed by Stanwyck's success, and they divorced in 1935.